 Office Meal Program

-At Chewse we believe eating together as a team is an important aspect of community building at the office because it allows for authentic connections to form.
-Dining together also creates a breeding ground for ideas to surface and cross-department engagement to take place.
+At Chewse we believe eating together as a team is an important aspect of community building at the office because it allows us to form authentic connections.
+Dining together also encourages cross-department engagement and creates a breeding ground for ideas to surface and flourish.
 Plus, who doesn’t love free food?

 As we like to say at Chewse, the best teams eat like family.
-Here are five hacks for building an office meal program before getting started.
+Want to get started?
+We’ve come up with five hacks to help you build a meal program in your office.

 ONE – I do not like green eggs and ham.

 “I love having all these picky eaters on my team,” said no meal planner ever.
-We feel your pain, but no worries, managing food preferences, and dietary restrictions are our forte.
+We feel your pain, but we’ve also got your back!
+Managing food preferences and dietary restrictions is our forte.

-The simple solution is to create a questionnaire and send it out to everyone invited to dine at your company.
+The easiest way to collect everyone’s dietary preferences and restrictions is to send a questionnaire out to everyone invited to dine at your company.
 Google forms are a great way to capture questionnaire data, and they are easy to create and share online.

 We suggest including a multiple choice section where diners can check one or more of the following options: vegetarian, vegan, pescatarian, or other (ex: Kosher friendly).
 In the “other” option make sure you allow them the ability to write in what they need.

-Finding restaurants and caterers that can accommodate all of your company’s food preferences and dietary restrictions can be very challenging.
+But even once you’ve figured that all out, we know that finding restaurants or caterers that can accommodate all of your company’s food preferences and dietary restrictions can be very challenging.
 Don’t panic; we can help!
-Our proprietary meal planning platform has an algorithm that takes into account your food preferences and dietary restrictions to curate meals from local restaurants that are best suited for your team.
+Our proprietary meal planning platform has an algorithm that takes all of your food preferences and dietary restrictions into account, and curates meals from local restaurants that are best suited for your team, picky eaters included.

 TWO – It’s beginning to look a lot like Happy Hour.

 Next comes the meal scheduling and occasion planning, which is the fun part!
-Keep in mind that these meal times could be the start of an awesome office tradition, that you’ll get all the credit for of course.
-At some point, the Lyft office began providing bagels to their team on Monday mornings, but now it has become an important tradition within their company.
+Keep in mind that these meal times could be the start of an awesome office tradition (which you’ll get all the credit for, of course).
+Don’t believe us?
+Take this example: at some point, the Lyft office began providing bagels to their team on Monday mornings, but now it has become an important tradition within their company.

-Here’s where you should consider what times of the day make the most sense for a team meal.
+When you’re thinking about serving food and creating traditions, ask yourself what time of day makes the most sense for a team meal.
 At Chewse we find it most efficient for our teams to have lunch at the office.
 Employees don’t have to travel far for their meal, there are no logistical issues with building access, and no last-minute hustle to order one-off meals for your team on special occasions.

 Breakfast buffets and happy hour meals are another great way to fuel your teams for the day or show your appreciation for all of their hard work all week.
-You may also want to ask yourself, are there any company-wide or department-wide meetings each week that would be a good fit for a meal program?
-Maybe even holiday or company events that could be improved by the ease of office catering.
+You may also want to ask yourself: are there any company-wide or department-wide meetings each week that would be a good fit for a meal program?
+Maybe even holiday or company events that could be improved by the ease of office catering?
+Meal plans come in many shapes and sizes, and we’re here to help with them all.

 THREE – Nobody puts baby in the corner.